 As a professional, his work has appeared in newspapers, magazines, books, on CDs and in broadcast and digital media throughout the U.S. and abroad including: The New York Times, The Washington Post, the Boston Globe, Harvard Business Review, ARC Music (UK), the NFL and Major League Baseball.
 His illustrations have received recognition from Communication Arts, NY Society of Illustrators juried exhibits, American Illustration, 3X3, Print magazine, and the Corporation for Public Broadcasting and he has been included in Luerzner's Archive of the 200 Best Illustrators Worldwide.
 He has served as a graphic designer, illustrator, art director and design director at several newspapers, big and small, including the Pittsburgh Post-Gazette and the Seattle Post Intelligencer.

-For the past decade he has focused on art for children's publishing and is currently working on his eighth picture book.
+For the past decade he has focused on art for children's publishing.
 His various books have been chosen as "Best Books of the Year" by the School Library Journal, Publishers Weekly, Parent's Choice, the Smithsonian, the Washington Post, New York Public Library and the Chicago Public Library, and his book, Ruth Bader Ginsburg with Jonah Winter was named a NY Times Best Illustrated Choldren's Book.
-His paintings have been exhibited at the NY Society of Illustrators, Art Institute of Chicago, California Center for the Arts, Albuquerque Museum, and, as part of the Society of Illustrators educational traveling exhibits, at the Savannah College of Art and Design, BYU, Columbus College of Art and Design and Barton College, among others.
+His paintings have been exhibited at the NY Society of Illustrators, Art Institute of Chicago, California Center for the Arts, Albuquerque Museum, and, as part of the Society of Illustrators educational traveling exhibits, at the Savannah College of Art and Design, BYU, Columbus College of Art and Design and Barton College, among many others.